 Public officials' bond insurance is provided by The Travelers Casualty and Surety Company of America.
-The Treasurer is covered by a bond in the amount of \$50,000.
-The Board President, Vice-President, and Superintendent are covered by bonds in the amount of \$20,000 each.
-The Pre-Service Instructor is covered by a bond in the amount of \$10,000.
-Three Secretaries are covered by bonds in the amount of \$5,000 each.
+The Treasurer is covered by a bond in the amount of \$25,000.
+The Board President and Superintendent are covered by bonds in the amount of \$20,000 each.
+Secretaries and fiscal staff are covered by bonds in the amount of \$5,000 each.

-For fiscal year 2017, the Center participated in the Ohio Association of School Business Officials Workers' Compensation Group Rating Program (GRP), an insurance purchasing pool (see note 13).
+For fiscal year 2018, the Center participated in the Ohio Association of School Business Officials Workers' Compensation Group Rating Program (GRP), an insurance purchasing pool (see note 13).
 The intent of the GRP is to achieve the benefit of a reduced premium for the Center by virtue of its grouping and representation with other participants in the GRP.
 The workers' compensation experience of the participating school districts is calculated as one experience and a common premium rate is applied to all school districts in the GRP.
 Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
 Total savings are then calculated and each participant's individual performance is compared to the overall savings percentage of the GRP.
 A participant will then either receive money from or be required to contribute to the "equity pooling fund".